-Writing a Freelance Job proposal is an art in itself.
-It has it’s certain rules to be followed before you consider yourself to be the right person for the job particularly if you are dealing with a client for the first time.
-The proposal itself is an impression of your commitment and willingness toward the said task.
+Writing a Freelance job proposal is an art in itself.
+It has its certain rules to be followed before you consider yourself to be the right person for the job particularly if you are dealing with a client for the first time.
+The proposal itself is an impression of your commitment and willingness towards the said task.

-It been years that I have been writing proposal for various clients and I have always been replied even if I am not awarded the job.
-In fact sometimes the clients reads them so late that I don’t even remember what was the job tat i applied for.
+It’s been years that I have been writing proposals for various clients and I have always been replied even if I am not awarded the job.
+In fact sometimes the clients read them so late that I don’t even remember what was the job that I applied for.
 But they do read you (at least I read all the proposals sent to me).
-That’s probably because when the client checks the proposals they find something more influencing than the others.
+That’s probably because when the client checks your unique proposal, they find something more persuasive and convincing in your proposal than that of others.

-I have been using some specific steps in every proposal of mine and believe me , it works.
-So there are some very basics techniques that you need to remember before writing a proposal for any of your job as a freelancer.
-These techniques can be used in any platform.
-Either you end up working full time on up-work , people per hour or fiverr – Negotiation and communication skills matter a lot.
-And the way you interact leads you to the decision of being the winner or the loser ! (well not loser though).
-So check the following tips that I have been applying in my own personal proposals.
-You can check out the snapshots of the proposals that I have sent.
+I have been using some specific steps in every proposal of mine and believe me, it works.
+So there are some very basic techniques that you need to remember before writing a proposal for any of your job as a freelancer.
+These techniques can be used on any platform.
+Either you end up working full-time on Upwork, People per hour or Fiverr, you need this outline that I am going to discuss below with a step by step procedure.
+Negotiation and communication skills matter a lot.
+And the way you interact leads you to the decision of being the winner or the

 Don’t be Informal (Clients are not your friends)

-The the very first suggestion I would ever really give to any freelancer is , not to be Informal with your clients.
+The very first suggestion I would ever really give to any freelancer is, not to be too Informal with your clients.
 Especially when you are negotiating for the first time.
-You need to understand no matter how good the client could be , remember the ethical approach that you have to follow.
+You need to understand no matter how good the client could be, remember the ethical approach that you have to follow.
 So write to the point and be formal in your writing structure.
 You are not friends and you need to remember the client is paying you to get what it requires.
-Although the questions you ask can be informal but i would personally prefer them to be neutral .
+Although the questions you ask can be informal I would personally prefer them to be a neutral tone.